CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 Homogeneous Dirichlet boundary conditions can be constructed with the `getHomDBCS(ctx[, which="all"])` function.
-The optional `which` parameter is a vector of strings, corresponding to `JuAFEM` face-sets, e.g.
+The optional `which` parameter is a vector of strings, corresponding to `Ferrite` face-sets, e.g.
 `getHomDBCS(ctx, which=["left", "right"])`

 Periodic boundary conditions are constructed by calling `BoundaryData(ctx,predicate,[which_dbc=[]])`.
 The argument `predicate` is a function that should return `true` if and only if two points should be identified.
 Due to floating-point rounding errors, note that using exact comparisons (`==`) should be avoided.
-Only points that are in `JuAFEM.jl` boundary facesets are considered.
+Only points that are in `Ferrite.jl` boundary facesets are considered.
 If this is too restrictive, use the `BoundaryData(dbc_dofs, periodic_dofs_from, periodic_dofs_to)` constructor.